Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Introduction

 \section{Introduction}

-Recent technological advances allow collecting observational time series on complex dynamic systems in various fields, such as ecology, medical sciences, and IT systems.
-One of the key objectives in studying such dynamic systems is to understand the causal relationships between the system's components.
-However, in some applications, experts are not interested in understanding exact causal relations with the temporal lags between them.
-Instead, researchers rather opt for an abstract representation of the causal relationships between variables by using a summary causal graph \cite{Assaad_2022}, which provides an overview of the causal relationships between time series without delving into the details of their specific temporal relationships.
-To find these causal relations, experts can employ causal discovery methods for time series, which can be categorized into several families, including Granger \cite{Granger_1969}, constraint-based \cite{Spirtes_2000,Runge_2020,Assaad_2022b} and noise-based families \cite{Hyvarinen_2008,Peters_2013} (for more details see \cite{Assaad_2022}).
+Recent technological advances allow collecting observational time series on complex dynamical systems in various fields, such as biodiversity monitoring in ecology \citep{dornelas2018biotime}, epidemiology \citep{Meci_2022,Arlegui_2023,Bales_2023,Moreau_2023}, healthcare~\citep{morid2023time} and Information Technology (IT) monitoring systems~\citep{Tamburri_2020, Assaad_2023}.
+One of the key objectives in studying such dynamical systems is to understand the causal relationships between the system's components.
+To find these causal relations, experts can employ causal discovery methods for time series, which aim to build a causal graph from observational data.
+These methods can be categorized into several families, including Granger-based \citep{Granger_1969}, constraint-based \citep{Spirtes_2000, Runge_2020, Assaad_2022b}, score-based \citep{chickering2002optimal}, continuous optimization-based~\citep{Zheng_2018} and noise-based families \citep{Hyvarinen_2008, Peters_2013} \textemdash for more details see \cite{Assaad_2022, hasan2023survey, gong2023}.
 Each family has its own set of assumptions, which may or may not be suitable for a specific dataset.
-Therefore, no single method stands out in all situations \cite{Assaad_2022}.
+Therefore, no single method stands out in all situations \citep{Assaad_2022}.